-Strong4Life has a number of other videos, too, including some focusing on kids who are becoming success stories.
+Strong4Life has a number of videos focusing on kids who are becoming success stories.
 Others feature doctors and researchers sharing information about the problem, like this one: 80 percent of obese children are likely to become obese adults (New England Journal of Medicine study, 2011).

 The approach may differ, but the message is the same: children deserve better.